 'Where's our heatwave?' - Met Éireann give grim weather forecast for the week ahead

-After a dull weekend, the country is set for more showery and unsettled conditions for the week ahead, Met Éireann has said.
+After a dull weekend and Monday, the country is set for more showery and unsettled conditions for the week ahead, Met Éireann has said.

-In their latest forecast for the week, the forecaster says: "Monday will dawn rather cloudy with some patches of mist and drizzle about.
-Sunny spells will develop as the day progresses, especially in the north and east of the country.
-There is the possibility of a few showers, chiefly affecting Munster.
-Highest temperatures of 16 to 20 degrees, warmest in the northwest, with a mostly light easterly breeze.

-"A few light showers will continue through Monday night but most areas will be dry with long clear spells.
-Mild, with lowest temperatures of 9 to 11 degrees.
-Turning foggy in some parts with light easterly winds."

 "Rain will spread northeastwards across the country overnight, clearing from most areas before dawn with a few showers following.
 Remaining rather warm or humid overnight with temperatures not falling below 11 to 13 degrees in many areas.
 Moderate southeast winds will become southwesterly overnight as the rain clears."